fsr/csharp-lessons/_exercises/B02_book_library.md

 ### Step 6

-Create for all created classes, methode, properties and field documentation comments.
+Create for all created classes, methodes, properties and fields documentation comments.